Top 10 Places to See in Morocco

 Last but not least, Ouarzazate has been a favourite destination for filmmakers for decades because it is home to various film studios.
 The studios where numerous well-known films and TV shows were shot are open to the public for tours.

 Tangier is a fascinating city located in the north of Morocco, and one ofTop 10 Places to See in Morocco.
 It is a city of diversity and culture, with a long and interesting history that has seen it ruled by various civilizations over the centuries.

 One of the top attractions in Tangier is the Kasbah, a fortified area that dates back to the 15th century.
 It is a maze of narrow streets and alleyways, lined with beautiful traditional buildings, small cafes, and shops selling local handicrafts.

 Another popular destination in Tangier is the Caves of Hercules, a natural wonder located just outside the city.
 According to legend, this was the place where Hercules rested after completing his famous labors, and visitors can still see the outline of his head in the cave.

-Tangier is also known for its thriving cultural scene, with many art galleries, museums, and cultural events taking place throughout the year.
+Tangier also boasts a thriving cultural scene, with numerous art galleries, museums, and cultural events occurring throughout the year.
 The American Legation Museum, for example, is a fascinating museum that tells the story of the strong relationship between Morocco and the United States.

 Finally, Tangier is a great place to experience the flavors of Moroccan cuisine.
-The city is known for its seafood, with many restaurants serving up delicious fresh catches from the nearby Mediterranean Sea
+The city is renowned for its seafood, as numerous restaurants serve delicious fresh catches from the nearby Mediterranean Sea.